Shenzhen-Robotics-Alliance/FtcRobotCode-2023/doc/issues/autoaim.md

-perhaps we can add a super sonic or inferred sensor that senses distance above
+perhaps we can add a super sonic or inferred sensor that senses distance of the obstacle ahead of the robot when the robot wants to place the sleeve, it should rotate near the tower and calculate the rotation